Centre notifies setting up of panels to oversee social media content moderation

 For digital news media and video streaming platforms, the new rules provide a self-regulatory body and an inter-departmental committee wide-ranging punitive powers to “warn/censure/admonish/reprimand the publisher” or even censor content as they deem fit.

 Several media outlets have challenged the new rules in courts.
 They have argued that the guidelines will allow the government to directly control their content.
+In May, the Supreme Court had put a stay on the proceedings pending before various High Courts on petitions against the new Information Technology Rules.

+The decision came after multiple High Courts passed orders on pleas challenging the rules.

+In separate orders in March and July last year, the Kerala High Court had asked the Centre not to take action against legal news portal Live Law and the News Broadcasters Association.